-The group performs a re-assessment of consolidation whenever there is a change in the substance of the relationship between the group and an SPE.
+The group performs a re-assessment of consolidation whenever there is a change in the facts and circumstances of determining the control of all entities.

 All intra-group transactions are eliminated on consolidation.

 The consolidated financial statements of the group also include the attributable share of the results and reserves of associates.
 These are based on financial statements made up to 31 December.